Where are Nikon scopes made?

 Given the company’s dominance in the scope industry, numerous merchants have some remaining stock of new Nikon scopes for sale at steep discounts.

 First, it is essential to note that the Nikon Corporation is still operating.
-They recently decided to discontinue production and sales of Nikon gunsights.
+They just won’t be producing gunsights like they used to.

 The following are some of the typical queries about the company aside from where Nikon scopes were made.